 Where are Leveraged Transactions Made?

 As can be expected, leveraged transactions in cryptocurrencies are made through cryptocurrency exchanges .
-This service is offered by both centralized and decentralized (DEX) cryptocurrency exchanges.
+Which is offered by both centralized and decentralized (DEX) cryptocurrency exchanges.

 How to Transact Coins with Leverage?